JeromeBriot/fusion360-offline-api-samples/README.md

 Go to the **UTILITIES > ADD-INS > Scripts and Add-ins…** menu to import the sample.

+:warning: The C++ scripts have to be compiled before the first use.

 # Version history

 - Version 0.1.0 - March 2023